 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-John said to me, "where have you been last night?"
+Father told Peter to clean his shoes.

 ANSWER DOWNLOAD EXAMIANS APP